TJCAJ/memorycardgame/README.md

 ### **Bugs**

  - Fixed double click shows matched pairs when card clicked twice - My Mentor Gareth Mc Girr.

+ - JShint shows a warning for a function within loops referencing an outer scoped variable that may lead to confucing semantic. (starTime).
+I choose to overlook this warning.

 <br>